Starignus/PythonPractise/Week1/Python/Python_week1.md

 ```

 To quit the Python interpreter:

 ``` python
 >>> quit()
 ```

 ##### Scripts

-A Script is a sequence of statements (lines) into a file using a text editor and tell Python interpreter to execute the statements in the file.
+A Script is a sequence of statements (lines) into a file using a text editor and tells Python interpreter to execute the statements in the file.

-* We can write a program in our script like a recipe or installation of a software.
+* We can write a program in our script like a recipe or installation of software.
 At the end of the day, a program is a __sequence__ of steps to be done in order.
-* Some of the steps can be __conditional__, that means that sometimes they can be skiped.
+* Some of the steps can be __conditional__, that means that sometimes they can be skipped.
-* Sometimes a step of group of steps are to be __repeated__.
+* Sometimes a step or group of steps are to be __repeated__.
-* Sometimes we store a set of steps that will be use over an over again in several parts of the program (__functions__).
+* Sometimes we store a set of steps that will be used over and over again in several parts of the program (__functions__).

 __Note:__ Have a look on the code [style guide](https://www.python.org/dev/peps/pep-0008/#indentation) for a good coding practise.
 As a fist good practise, do not name files or folders with space in between: Auful! --> example 1.py; Great! --> __example_1.py, exampleOne.py, example_one.py__